privacy-tech-lab/gpc-android/ARTIFACT-APPENDIX.md

 7. In the first tab, use the commands provided above to ensure that the frida-server on your Android device is running correctly.
 8. Set up the SOCKS5 proxy as follows
    1. In the SocksDroid app, set Server IP to 127.0.0.1 and Server Port to 8889.
-   2. Turn the proxy on.
+   2. Turn on the proxy.
 9. In the second tab run

    ```console